Beagle: Appearance

 Two-colour varieties always have a white base colour with areas of the second colour.
 Tan and white is the most common two-colour variety, but there is a wide range of other colours including lemon, a very light tan; red, a reddish, almost orange, brown; and liver, a darker brown, and black.
 Liver is not common and is not permitted in some standards; it tends to occur with yellow eyes.
-Ticked or mottled varieties may be either white or black with different coloured flecks (ticking), such as the blue-mottled or bluetick beagle, which has spots that appear to be a midnight-blue colour, similar to the colouring of the Bluetick Coonhound.
-Some tricolour beagles also have ticking of various colours in their white areas.
+Ticked or mottled varieties may be either white or black with different coloured flecks (ticking), such as the blue-mottled or bluetick Beagle, which has spots that appear to be a midnight-blue colour, similar to the colouring of the Bluetick Coonhound.
+Some tricolour Beagles also have ticking of various colours in their white areas.

+Saddle-patterned Beagles that express ancient domino (eA) are called hare-pied.
+Domino restricts eumelanin production leading to a smaller and faded saddle.
+Dark hairs in the area of the saddle have a light-coloured hair base.
+The nose pigment may be lightened down the middle.

 Sense of smell

-Alongside the Bloodhound and Basset Hound, the beagle has one of the best developed senses of smell of any dog.
-In the 1950s, John Paul Scott and John Fuller began a 13-year study of canine behavior.
+Alongside the Bloodhound and Basset Hound, the Beagle has one of the best developed senses of smell of any dog.
+In the 1950s, John Paul Scott and John Fuller began a 13-year study of canine behaviour.
 As part of this research, they tested the scenting abilities of various breeds by putting a mouse in a one-acre field and timing how long it took the dogs to find it.
-The beagles found it in less than a minute while Fox Terriers took 15 minutes and Scottish Terriers failed to find it at all.
-The long ears and large lips of the beagle probably assist in trapping the scents close to the nose.
+The Beagles found it in less than a minute while Fox Terriers took 15 minutes and Scottish Terriers failed to find it at all.
+The long ears and large lips of the Beagle probably assist in trapping the scents close to the nose.